lindylearn/unclutter/docs/metrics.md

 The number of social highlights on the Unclutter extension icon works without network requests by periodically downloading a [static CSV](./social-highlights.md#privacy) file.

 If you enable the [Hypothes.is sync](./annotations.md.md) feature after signing up for an account there, your private notes will be uploaded to their service and are subject to their [privacy policy](https://web.hypothes.is/privacy/).

+## Unclutter Library

+If you sign up for the work-in-progress Unclutter Library beta and connect your account to the Unclutter extension, articles you activate the reader mode on will be saved to your account and categorized per topic.
+Your reading progress and created private notes will also be saved remotely.

+The seperate work-in-progress Unclutter Library extension also does not collect any personal information or information about the web pages you visit.
+It has the permission to access your browser bookmarks and frequently-visited websites solely in order to display them on the New Tab page it replaces, and does not save or send this data anywhere.

+The URLs, topics, and notes in your Unclutter Library account are not accessible to any third parties.

 ## Verification and Open Source